Babesiosis, a Malaria-like Disease, May Be Rising Among Elderly in U.S

 Annual rates among elderly whites were 4.0/100,000 (beneficiaries) (2006), 3.6/100,000 (2007), and 5.2/100,000 (2008).
 The rates among elderly nonwhites were 0.6/100,000 (2006), 0.9/100,000 (2007), and 1.4/100,000 (2008).

-Babesiosis is caused by infection of red blood cells by a protozoan (a single-celled parasite) called Babesia which are closed related to the parasites that cause malaria.
+Babesiosis is caused by infection of red blood cells by a protozoan (a single-celled parasite) called Babesia which are closely related to the parasites that cause malaria.
 Babesia infections can be asymptomatic (no visible clinical disease) or cause mild, flu-like symptoms such as fever, chills and aches.
 Severe complications, including multi-organ failure, and death, occur mostly in people without a spleen, those with immune system dysfunction, and the neonates and elderly.
 The Babesia parasite is carried and spread by ticks, which acquire the parasite while feeding on infected mice or some other mammals.

 The study is important because it suggests that large administrative healthcare databases such as those maintained by Medicare, state public health departments, and health insurance companies can be used to assess the risk of emerging infections in the United States.